-- 13. Paragraph 6 is admitted.
-These branches are also called agency branches and Subpostmasters invariably operate their own retail businesses from the same premises.
-In their conduct of Post Office's business, Subpostmasters act as Post Office's agent, which involves doing the following things on its behalf: - (1) entering into transactions with Post Office customers; - (2) effecting and/or processing transactions with Post Office clients such as Royal Mail (postal services), various UK government departments (various services such as benefit payments and passports), and various financial institutions (banking services and insurance products; - (3) operating equipment belonging to Post Office, ranging from IT equipment (e.g. a Lottery terminal used to sell Camelot lottery products) to basic equipment such as scales for weighing mail and safes in which cash is stored; - (4) holding and dealing [as bailees?] with stock (including cheques, vouchers and other items) belonging to Post Office; and
+- 25. Paragraph 6 is admitted.
+These branches are also called agency branches and Subpostmasters (now more commonly referred to as "postmasters") invariably operate their own retail businesses from the same premises.
+In their conduct of Post Office's business, Subpostmasters act as Post Office's agent, which involves doing the following things on its behalf: - (1) entering into transactions with Post Office customers; - (2) effecting and/or processing transactions with Post Office clients such as Royal Mail (postal services), various UK government departments (various services such as benefit payments and passports), and various financial institutions (banking services and insurance products; - (3) operating equipment belonging to Post Office or its clients, ranging from IT equipment (e.g. a Lottery terminal used to sell Camelot lottery products) to basic equipment such as scales for weighing mail and safes in which cash is stored; - (4) holding and dealing [as bailees?] with stock (including cheques, vouchers and other items) belonging to Post Office; and